Courtney Kenny (New Zealand politician)

-Courtenay Kenny is reported to have been born in India, probably Moulmein (now in Burma), to an Indian army officer.
+Kenny is reported to have been born in India, probably Moulmein (now in Burma), to an Indian army officer.
 His wife was born in Geilston, Dumbarton, Scotland, also to an Indian army father.
 Both were educated in England.

 Kenny, having risen from ensign to captain in the 88th (Connaught Rangers) Regiment of Foot, served in Crimea and then exchanged to the 94th (Scotch) Regiment.
-He was founding Captain of the Marlborough Volunteers 1860-1 and Marlborough Commissioner of Crown Lands 1862–1866, then represented the Picton electorate from an 1866 by-election till 1881, when he retired.
+He was founding Captain of the Marlborough Volunteers 1860–61 and Marlborough Commissioner of Crown Lands 1862–66, then represented the Picton electorate from an 1868 by-election till 1881, when he retired.
 He was appointed to the New Zealand Legislative Council on 15 May 1885 and served until his death on 12 December 1905.